anteoas/website/llm/ARCHITECTURE.md

 ### 1. Site Generator Core (`anteo.website.site-generator`)
 Processes Hiccup templates with special directives:
-- `:sg/body` - Injects page content
+- `:sg/body` - Injects page content, handles vector-of-vectors with proper flattening
-- `:sg/include` - Includes other templates (footer, nav, etc.)
+- `:sg/include` - Includes other templates (footer, nav, etc.), processes included content recursively
-- `:sg/get` - Retrieves values from content data
+- `:sg/get` - Retrieves values from content data, returns key name as string if not found
 - `:sg/img` - Processes images with transformations
+- `:sg/each` - **NEW**: Iterates over collections with support for :limit and :order-by

 The generator handles both single elements and vectors of elements transparently.